Invention Patent Cost: Everything You Need to Know

 When a patent utility is approved by the USPTO, the applicant should pay before the patent is granted.
 The present utility patent price (together with the publication price) is $2,070 for a big entity and $1,185.00 for a small entity.
 As soon as issued, patent upkeep charges are due at 3.5, 7.5, and 11.5 years after issuance.
 The present massive entity/small entity upkeep charges are $1,150/$575 at 3.5 years, $2,900/$1,450 at 7.5 years and $4,810/$2,405 at 11.5 years.
 These charges are mandated by and paid to the USPTO.

 If you need help with getting a patent, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.